Goth Kids 3: Dawn of the Posers

 "Goth Kids 3: Dawn of the Posers" is the fourth episode in the seventeenth season of the American animated television series South Park.
 The 241st episode of the series overall, it premiered on Comedy Central in the United States on October 23, 2013.
 It was originally scheduled to air October 16, but a power outage that occurred at South Park Studios in Los Angeles prevented the episode from being finished in time, breaking a streak of 240 episodes aired consecutively without ever missing a single deadline.
+The new streak caused by the delay would not be broken until season twenty-seven in 2025, when the season's fifth episode was not completed by its scheduled air date and had to be delayed a week.

+The episode was rated TV-MA-L in the United States.

 The episode satirizes the goth, emo, and vampire teen subcultures, and uses plot elements from the film Invasion of the Body Snatchers.
+It also serves as a sequel to both "Raisins" and "The Ungroundable".